Cornell University

 Undergraduate Students

-We are always eager to bring undergraduate students into the lab, whether for independent research projects or to assist on ongoing studies.
-No prior experience is required, but familiarity with coding (Python, R, or C++) and enthusiasm for learning are beneficial.
-If you’re interested, send an email with the subject "Undergraduate Research Inquiry," along with your CV, relevant coursework, and a brief statement of your research interests.
-We’ll find ways for you to contribute to our research while helping you build the skills necessary for your future career.
+We are currently considering a limited number of undergraduate positions the lab, whether for independent research projects or to assist on our ongoing studies.
+No prior experience with research is required, but familiarity with coding (Python, R, or C++) and enthusiasm for learning are necessary.
+If you are interested, send an email with the subject "Undergraduate Research Inquiry," along with your CV, relevant coursework, and a brief statement of your research interests and timeline.